samuelematias/flutter_flavors_by_dart_define/README.md

 ## About this app 🗣

-A simple app showing how to use Flavors using Dart Defines (Thx [DeividWillyan](https://github.com/DeividWillyan/) with this [helper](https://github.com/DeividWillyan/Flutter-Auto-Flavors)) and show a flavor banner.
+A simple app showing how to use Flavors using Dart Defines (Thanks [DeividWillyan](https://github.com/DeividWillyan/) for this [helper](https://github.com/DeividWillyan/Flutter-Auto-Flavors)) and show a flavor banner.

 ## Flavor - Dev
 ```